 Simple and Affordable DIY Room Decor Ideas for Your Home

-1. Billy Ball Yarn Flowers Bouquet
+1. Billy Ball Yarn Flowers Bouquet for room decor

 I love flowers but I find it very inconvenient that they wither rather quickly and you can’t really enjoy them for very long.
 Faux flowers are a good alternative but most try too much to look real that they actually end up being disappointing.

-2. Embellished Fabric Flower Pillows
+2. Embellished Fabric Flower Pillows to decorate a room

 Pillows make lovely decorations, and while you can surely find many nice ones in retail stores, if you want something with a bit more character, you can make your own embellished fabric flower pillows.

 3. Cozy Pom-Pom Pillow

 For this project, you need a small pom-pom garland, scissors, a needle, and thread.
 Before you know it, your pom-pom pillow is done and ready to make your home look extra cozy.

 4. Tissue Paper Flower Backdrop

 This is a rather easy project really for which you require tissue paper in multiple colors, some twine, yarn or twist ties, scissors, and painter’s tape.
 Mix and match the colors however you like.

 5. Cork Leaf Trivets

 If you want to make your own cork leaf trivets just like these ones, you’re going to need cork which comes in sheets or rolls, an x-acto knife, a marker, some cardstock, felt, scissors, and spray adhesive.

 6. Half Log Book Ends

 Everyone has at least a couple of books in their home, but regardless of how big or small your collection is, bookends are always a nice little feature.
 They’re not only extremely useful, but they are also nice to look at, especially if you craft them yourself.

 7. Sweater Planter Covers

-The cool thing about this project is that it lets you upcycle an old knitted sweater so next time you change your wardrobe, don’t throw out your old clothes just yet, and look for ways to recycle them first.
+The cool thing about this project is that it lets you upcycle an old knitted sweater so next time you change your wardrobe, don’t throw out your old clothes just yet and look for ways to recycle them first.

 8. Tree Stump Side Table

 For this project, you’ll need a tree trunk (a large log would do as well), 3 swivel casters, some screws, a drill, sandpaper, clear polyurethane, and a paintbrush.

 9. Branch Jewelry Holder

 Some home decor pieces are also very useful, like this branch jewelry holder.
 To make this functional DIY room decor, you will need a branch (search for one that looks nice), some sandpaper, spray paint, a drill, and screws.

 10. Wooden Geometric Planters

 If you’d like to add a little bit of greenery to your home, perhaps you’d enjoy making these little wooden geometric planters.
 Not only are these planters perfect for air plants, but they’re also pretty fun to make.

-11. 3-D Fake Flower Wall Art
+11. 3-D DIY Room Decor Fake Flower Wall Art

 To make your own version of this DIY room decor, you’re going to need a few things such as paper straws, a foam board, fake flowers and leaves, scissors, tissue paper, canvas, and a hot glue gun.
 Have fun personalizing the design.

 12. Wooden Framed Cork Board

 This framed cork board is also a lovely idea for a DIY home decor project.
 You can use it as an organizer or to pin things like notes, photos, etc.

-13. Nautical Anchor Wall Art
+13. DIY Room Decor Nautical Anchor Wall Art

 If you have a child obsessed with boats or the ocean, this anchor would look perfect on the wall of a child’s room.
 It’s made using white rope, red burlap ribbon, canvas, paint, and of course, the main piece – a wooden anchor with glitter on it.

 14. DIY Industrial Pipe Coffee Cart

 That little tree stump side table we mentioned before isn’t the only piece of furniture that you can build by yourself.
 If you’re ready to try something a bit more complex, check out this DIY industrial pipe coffee cart.

-15. Cross-stitch Leather Catchall
+15. Cross-stitch Leather Catchall DIY Room Decor

 A cross-stitch leather catchall like this one is a useful accessory for any home or workspace.
 Use it to keep your phone, keys, sunglasses, and other things nice and organized, all in the same place.

 16. Color Pop Veneered Frame

 If you like a particular frame, here’s what you’re going to need in order to create something similar: wood veneer, spray adhesive, spray paint, spray lacquer, painter’s tape, an x-acto knife, and a straight edge. use your new veneered frame to display family photos or artwork.

-17. Tomato Cage Side Table
+17. Tomato Cage Side Table DIY Room Decor

 Did you know you can turn a tomato cage into a side table?
 It’s actually pretty simple.
 You need the wire cage, a round piece of plywood, 4 metal brackets, a drill, 8 small screws, wire cutters, and some spray paint.

 18. Yarn Tassel Wall Hanging

 Here’s something that you can display on your walls as a way to add color, texture, and character to the room.
 It’s something that you can put together yourself using just a few simple things like colored yarn, a wooden dowel rod, and two metal rings.

 19. Make a Kokedama Planter

 Kokedama planters have a sculptural appearance that other more traditional types lack.
 If you don’t know how to make a kokedama planter, that’s ok because it’s all quite simple, as our tutorial explains.

-20. Create a Succulent Wall Planter
+20. Create a Succulent DIY Room Decor Wall Planter

 This succulent wall planter is one of the coolest options we’ve come across so perhaps you too would like to build one for your own home.
 The project starts with a wooden box so be sure you pick one that has an interesting shape and a suitable size.

 21. DIY Gilded Square Nail Key Rack

 You could make this with hooks instead of these square nails although this industrial look is pretty cool too.
 Apart from that, this version was made using a rectangular piece of wood, clear polyurethane, string, and some gold spray paint.

-22. DIY Test Tube Vase
+22. DIY Room Decor Test Tube Vase

 23. Decorate a Wall with Giant Confetti

 All you need is a circle cutter, colorful cardstock, and tape.
 Cut out circles in different colors and simply stick them onto the wall.
 You can create any pattern you want.
 This cute idea was featured on diys.

-24. DIY Vintage Mold Tin Strand Lights
+24. DIY Room Decor Vintage Mold Tin Strand Lights

 An old string of lights is something that almost everyone has, usually forgotten in a dark corner or a storage cabinet or the garage.
 It’s about time you used it in a DIY home decor project.